Meaningful work experiences in high school are a strong predictor of employment success as an adult.

 Helping your child develop work habits can start at home.

-Your child can work, keep their health coverage, have more money, and keep their benefits.
+Your child can work, keep their health coverage, have more money, and keep their disability benefits.

 Employment